- Cut back on entertainment expenses by nixing the cable TV and replacing it with a library card and streaming subscription.

 9. Water heater

-Insulate your hot water tank and set it to a maximum temperature of 120 degrees to keep costs down.
-120 degrees is still hot enough for a hot shower, without being scalding.
+Remember to service your large appliances throughout the year.
+Proper water heater maintenance will help keep costs down.
+For extra savings, insulate your hot water tank and set it to a maximum temperature of 120 degrees to keep costs down.
+That temp is still high enough for a hot shower, without being scalding.

 10. Green your clean